jingedawang/AIConsciousnessWatch/Report-en.md

 Author: Wang Jinge

+>**TL;DR** This paper explores whether AI possesses consciousness by establishing an evaluation framework that analyzes the latest research across philosophy, neuroscience, and psychology.
+Our analysis suggests that current evidence for AI consciousness stands at approximately 43.84%.
+Details available at acw.gixia.org.
+This preliminary study welcomes academic feedback.

 ## 1. The Mystery of Consciousness

 Philosophers and scientists have been obsessed with explaining consciousness since the beginning of recorded thought, but to this day, we still have no definitive answer.